Android tablet guide

 - Cloud platforms preserve progress when you use the same account on each device.

-- For Steam streaming, ensure Steam Cloud is enabled so saves sync between desktop and handheld sessions.
+- For Steam streaming, make sure Steam Cloud is on so saves sync between desktop and handheld sessions.

-- Xbox/PlayStation remote play will sync through their respective networks automatically.
+- Xbox and PlayStation remote play sync through their own networks automatically.

 Controllers and input

-- Pair a Bluetooth controller (Xbox, DualSense, 8BitDo).
-Many Android handhelds support direct USB-C.
+- Pair a Bluetooth controller (Xbox, DualSense, 8BitDo); many Android handhelds also take direct USB-C.

-- Use a phone/tablet clip or kickstand case to avoid wrist strain; bring a short USB-C cable for wired play.
+- Use a phone or tablet clip, or a kickstand case, to avoid wrist strain, and bring a short USB-C cable for wired play.

 - Map touch controls only when a game lacks native controller support.